 Factual innocence: You can argue that you did not commit the offence that you are being accused of.
 For example, if you received an IRS because you drove a motor vehicle while you were impaired, you can argue that you were not impaired or that you were not driving a vehicle.

-Evidence was collected in a way that violated your rights: If the police collected evidence in a way that was inconsistent with your Charter Rights, this factor may be used to bolster your defence.
+Evidence was collected in a way that violated your rights: If the police collected evidence in a way that was inconsistent with the Canadian Charter of Rights and Freedoms, SafeRoads will not consider it.

 Reasonable excuse: If you received an IRS because the police claim that you refused or failed to comply with a demand, you can argue that you had a reasonable excuse to do so.
 For example, if you tried to provide a breath sample but were not able to because of a medical condition, or if you refused to provide a breath sample because you were not properly afforded your right to contact a lawyer, you may be able to convince SafeRoads that you had a reasonable excuse to fail to comply with the demand.

-Legislative defences: There are a number of technical defences that our lawyers can utilize to appeal your licence suspension.
+Technical defences: There are a number of technical defences that our lawyers can utilize to appeal your license suspension.
 For example, if the director did not provide complete records to the recipient as required by law, you may be able to argue that it would be unfair for SafeRoads to uphold your Notice of Administrative Penalty.